KEMSHlM/hydra-cpp/README.md

 - The CLI enforces Hydra semantics: existing keys updated with `key=value`, new keys require `+key=value`.
 - To disable run directory creation for a run: `./build/hydra-cpp ... hydra.run.dir=null`.

+### Contributing

+If you have suggestions or improvements, please open a pull request.

 ---

 ## 日本語